ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda_dynamodb/implementation.md

 };
 ```

-Here, the FilterExpression is used to filter the items to only those with a timestamp greater than or equal to the time threshold.
-Then, the ExpressionAttributeNames maps the placeholder to the actual attribute name.
-Finally, ExpressionAttributeValues defines the value for the placeholder.
+Here, `FilterExpression` is used to filter the items to only those with a timestamp greater than or equal to the time threshold.
+Then, `ExpressionAttributeNames` maps the placeholder to the actual attribute name.
+Finally, `ExpressionAttributeValues` defines the value for the placeholder.

-Afterward, the Lambda function executes the scan command against the table with the specified parameters:
+The Lambda function then executes the scan command against the table with the specified parameters:

 ```JavaScript
 try {